Correlation Analysis

 Spearman correlation (ρ) measures the monotonic relationship between two variables using ranks.
 It does not assume normality and is appropriate when the data contains outliers or non-linear but monotonic trends.

-How Licklider selects the primary correlation
+How Licklider presents the primary correlation

-- Residuals pass Shapiro-Wilk: Pearson is primary
+- Residuals pass Shapiro-Wilk (advisory): Pearson remains primary

 Confidence intervals